WANG-Tingyu/Blockchain-ty/README.md

 - For every 4 blocks mined, the difficulty of mining would be reviewed, and maybe recalculated.
 To determine if the mining difficulty needs to be adjusted, the time expected to generate a block and the actual time taken to generate a block would be taken into consideration.
 The time expected is calculated by multiplying the block generation interval and the difficulty adjustment interval.
 The actual time taken is the difference between the latest block and the previous adjustment block which is 4 blocks before.
 - If the time taken is smaller than half of the time expected to generate a block, the difficulty would be added by 1 from the previous adjustment block which is one more prefix zero required for mining.
 However, the difficulty would be reduced by 1 when the time taken is larger than twice the time expected.
 If none of the mentioned scenarios happened, the difficulty would remain unchanged.
 - This could ensure the difficulty of the blockchain could be adjusted dynamically based on the block generation speed.

+---
+- :star2: **Found this repository helpful?** Light it up with a star and make my day! :wink: